logzio/public-api/alerts/README.md

 The number of total active alerts in account is limited by the account plan.

 ## Endpoints
+Replace the URLs below 'api.logz.io' part with your region's API host.
+For more information, see [Account Region](https://docs.logz.io/user-guide/accounts/account-region.html#regions-and-urls).

 **Create Alert** <br />
 POST https://api.logz.io/v1/alerts<br />
 <br />